HuyRand/Simple-Face-regconition-system/README.md

 * Run ExtractingFeatures.ipynb file to extract the features from the cropped images and serilize it for later use

-* Run Test.ipynb, the system will draw a bounding around your face which notice if it's detecting a face.
-It will then display the name of the face if it's registered beforehand or notice the face isn't - uknown.
+* Run Test.ipynb, the system will draw a bounding box around your face which indicates if it's detecting a face.
+It will then display the name of the face if it's registered beforehand or isn't - uknown.

  # Demonstration